rzuckerm/glotter2/CONTRIBUTING.md

 The project used [black] to do code formatting and format linting and [pylint] for linting.

 This project uses [pytest] as its testing library, but it is also a wrapper around [pytest].

+The `repo-config.yml` contains the configuration for the repository, which includes:

+- `python-versions`: A list of python versions used in testing
+- `poetry-version`: The version of `poetry` to use.

 ### Local Development